SVKruik-Organization/.github/profile/README.md

 This organization features several key repositories:

 - [Discord Bots](https://github.com/SVKruik-Organization/Discord-Bots): the repository for the bots.
 Serving as an API for the other applications.
-- [Bot Website](https://github.com/SVKruik-Organization/Bot-Website): the platform to manage your accounts & download Bot Commander from.
+- [Bot Website](https://github.com/SVKruik-Organization/Bot-Website): SK Platform, a hub to manage your accounts, learn about the entire project and read the docs.
 - [Bot Commander](https://github.com/SVKruik-Organization/Bot-Commander): a advanced configuration interface for the bots.
 - [Bot Administrator](https://github.com/SVKruik-Organization/Bot-Administrator): the administrator version of the Commander app reserved for staff.